continuouspipe/continuouspipe/documentation/content/guides/laravel.md

 ### Prepare to build on ContinuousPipe

 We configure ContinuousPipe with a `continuous-pipe.yml` file in the root of our project.
 This is the main configuration file that defines each of our tasks to be executed.
+As this configuration file is YAML, please ensure proper indentation is set, otherwise ContinuousPipe will fail to load the configuration file correctly.

 First thing we define is some environment variables -